danielfalbo/btree/README.md

 probably make everything stdc-compatible.
 - I'm not sure everything works fine with an odd BTREE_MAX_KEYS, I've only tested even BTREE_MAX_KEYS for now.
+- we leak disk storage every time an insertion splits a node, creating 2 new nodes and leaking the space allocated to original on disk forever.

 # TODO